bryanwillis/Bootstrap-Stroke/README.md

 * ```bss-bootstrap.3.2.0.min.css``` is a based on ```bootstrap.min.css``` and differs only in font reference.

-* CDN provided by [jsdelivr](http://www.jsdelivr.com), that is a file hub with fast access from any world point.
+* CDN is provided by [jsdelivr](http://www.jsdelivr.com) - a file hub with fast access from any world point.

 ### Advanced solution